damonallison/notes/data-science/spark/spark.md

 * `Broadcast Variables` : Read only data that needs to be accessed across all nodes.
 * `Accumulators`

-## Spark SQL

-Spark SQL introduces `DataFrames`.
-Spark SQL allows you to connect to JDBC / ODBC data sources and pull data into `DataFrames`.

 ## Spark vs. Hadoop

 ### Similarities